 6. Regular Warm-Up

-Dynamic warm-ups improve muscle elasticity and joint mobility, so it’s less likely to have injuries.
+Dynamic warm-ups improve muscle elasticity and joint mobility, making injuries less likely.

 Movements involved in sports like soccer, basketball, and skiing create severe stress on the ACL and, therefore, a greater likelihood of injury.
 Understanding such risks and adopting preventive measures such as neuromuscular training and proper techniques can greatly reduce the chances of an ACL injury.
-Athletes, coaches, and trainers must put a priority on preventing injury to ensure both performance and longevity in their respective sports.
+Athletes, coaches, and trainers must prioritize injury prevention to ensure both performance and longevity in their respective sports.